Engineering the coupling between Majorana bound states: CMBS induced by the trivial chain

-Note that to couple MBSs one should choose the parameters $\{\mu_c,t_c, \Delta_c\}$ to make sure the central chain is in the topologically trivial phase.
+To couple MBSs $\gamma_{-1}$ and $\gamma_{N+1}'$, the parameters $\{\mu_c,t_c, \Delta_c\}$ should be chosen to guarantee the central chain is in topologically trivial phase.
 Otherwise the MBSs $\gamma_{-1}$ and $\gamma_{N+1}'$ would disappear in this inhomogeneous chain.
-As we just consider the nearest-neighbour interactions in Eq.(\ref{2a}), only the MBSs $\gamma_{-1}$ and $\gamma_{N+1}'$ can be coupled to the central chain.
+As we just consider the nearest-neighbour interactions in Eq. (\ref{2a}), only the MBSs $\gamma_{-1}$ and $\gamma_{N+1}'$ can be coupled to the central chain.
 So the Hamiltonian of interest is given by \cite{bolech07}

-In order to obtain the energy spectrum of the central chain, it is convenient to carry out Fourier transform $a_n=\frac{1}{\sqrt{N+1}}\sum_{k}a_{k}e^{ikn}$ by imposing periodic boundary condition (we have set the lattice spacing to be unit and Fourier transform will be precise when the number of sites is very larege, $N\sim \infty$).
-The validity of Fourier transform is also verified by the numerical calculations in Fig. \ref{fig:03}.
-The Hamiltonian of the central chain becomes
+In order to obtain the energy spectrum of the central chain, it is convenient to carry out Fourier transform $a_n=\frac{1}{\sqrt{N+1}}\sum_{k}a_{k}e^{ikn}$ by imposing periodic boundary condition (we have set the lattice spacing to be unit and Fourier transform will be precise when the number of sites is large, $N\sim \infty$).
+The validity of Fourier transform is also verified by numerical calculations in Fig. \ref{fig:03}.
+The Hamiltonian of the central chain now becomes

 One can rewrite the above Hamiltonian in a normal Bogoliubov-de Gennes (BdG) form by defining a two component operator $A_k^{\dag}=[a_{k}^{\dag},a_{-k}]$, i.e.,